-While the reporting cycle provides an overall map of the major issues affecting the health of children and young people in Hutt Valley DHB, it also aims to move beyond the sole provision of descriptive health statistics.
+While one of the chief objectives of this report is to provide an overall map of the major issues affecting the health of children and young people in Southland, this report aims to move beyond the sole provision of descriptive health statistics.
 In particular, it seeks to assist those working to improve child and youth health locally, to utilise all of the available evidence when developing programmes and interventions to address child and youth health need.
-As a consequence, this report also contains a number of additional features.
+As a consequence, the reports in this series also contain a number of additional features over and above the reporting of traditional epidemiological indicators.
 These include: